JaumeClave/soulection_spotify_playlists/README.md

  Spotify Developer account is required with unique Client ID and Client Secret.

 ## Using ```soulection_to_spotify.py``` as a Module in Your Python Scripts
-The file may be imported as a module and used to return JavaScript requests of any website.
+The file may be imported as a module and used to create a Spotify playlist from a Soulection SoundCloud show.

 ``` python
 import soulection_to_spotify as ss